-Alberta Worker is a political news source that focuses on workers and was founded by independent journalist Kim Siever.
+Alberta Worker is an independent media outlet that focuses on labour and politics.
+It was founded in April 2020 by independent journalist Kim Siever.

 Based in Lethbridge, Alberta, Kim Siever writes daily news stories, focusing on labour and politics and specializing in investigative journalism and critical analysis from a leftist political lens.